-Narrative is a film that tells a cohesive, often FICTIONAL, story and generally accepted as possessing two components: the story itself and the process of telling the story, or narrative.
+Narrative is generally accepted as possessing two components: the story presented and the process of its telling, or narration, often referred to as narrative discourse.

-Story is a series of represented events, characters (or agents for some), and actions out of which the audience constructs a fictional time, place, and cause-effect world.
+Story is a series of represented events, characters (or agents for some), and actions out of which the audience constructs a fictional time, place, and cause-effect world, or diegesis.